whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 ## Who’s On First gazetteer at a glance

 * A single source of truth across a minimalist common set of [placetypes](https://github.com/whosonfirst/whosonfirst-placetypes), spanning the entire globe, and supplemented as-needed on a regional level
-* Global coverage for 5M (million) administrative places, including 4.5M localities
+* Global coverage for `5M` (million) administrative places, including `4.5M` localities
-* More than 25M additional places are available, including: 3.9M postal codes, 7K (thousand) constituencies, and 21M venues
+* More than `25M` additional places are available, including: `3.9M` postal codes, `7K` (thousand) constituencies, and `21M` venues
-* 452K features have detailed polygons, with complete coverage at country, region, and county placetypes and exhaustive coverage for localadmin and large localities in major industrialized economies, with exhaustive coverage as point geometries for remaining features.
-We store 447K alternate geometries.
+* `452K` features have detailed polygons, with complete coverage at country, region, and county placetypes and exhaustive coverage for localadmin and large localities in major industrialized economies, with exhaustive coverage as point geometries for remaining features.
+We also store `447K` alternate geometries.
 * Names are localized into hundreds of languages, using internet standard language codes
 * Population values, min_zoom ranking, and polygon label centroids enable sophisticated map designs with beautiful and informative cartography
 * Internationalized with disputed territory boundaries for global audiences and compliance with local regulations
 * Includes original work and data aggregated from [360+ authoritative sources](https://github.com/whosonfirst/whosonfirst-sources/blob/main/sources/README.md).
 Our source data licenses have been vetted by multiple corporate attorneys at large, publicly traded companies.
-* Holds hands with 60+ datasets via linked unique identifiers to allow crosswalk across 6.5M feature-level concordances.
+* Holds hands with 60+ datasets via linked unique identifiers to allow crosswalk across `6.5M` feature-level concordances.
 * Open license (CC-BY attribution) means you’re free to use the data for commercial purposes, including derivative rights, as long as you credit the project and our sources
 * Spelunker web app for viewing formatted data with a map  ([browse New York city record](https://spelunker.whosonfirst.org/id/85921881/))
 * Write Field web editor for quick property edits  ([edit New York city record](https://writefield.nextzen.org/place/edit?url=https://raw.githubusercontent.com/whosonfirst-data/whosonfirst-data-admin-us/master/data/859/775/39/85977539.geojson)) with human review